Important advice about

 Motorbike Accident Compensation

-The very nature of motorcycles makes those that drive them particularly vulnerable to serious injury and fatal road accidents.
-Being less visible than a car, a motorbike has more chance of being in a driver's 'blind spot' and the motorcyclist is in more danger of serious injury should a momentarily inattentive driver choose to turn or stop or even open the door at the wrong moment.
+The very nature of motorcycles makes those that drive them particularly vulnerable to injury and fatal road accidents.
+Being less visible than a car, a motorbike has more chance of being in a driver’s ‘blind spot’ and the motorcyclist is in more danger of serious injury should a momentarily inattentive driver choose to turn or stop or even open the door at the wrong moment.

-Lacking the protective outer shell and restraint of a seat belt that he or she would have in a car, the driver of a motorbike can often be thrown with great force and, as in the recent tragic death of 27 year old motorbike racer, Stephen Larkin, who was thrown into a concrete pillar, the resulting trauma to head or chest can be fatal.
+Lacking the protective outer shell and restraint of a seat belt that he would have in a car, the driver of a motorbike can often be thrown with great force and, as in the recent tragic death of 27 year old motorbike racer, Stephen Larkin, who was thrown into a concrete pillar, the resulting trauma to head or chest can be fatal.

 These are shocking statistics.
 Even more shocking given the mass media safety campaigns is that at least 33% of motorcyclists were not wearing a crash helmet at the time they died or were injured.
 In fact, as crash helmet use is sometimes neglected on reports, this figure is quite likely to be even higher.

-Of all road users, only those protected by the outer shell of a car; the driver and passengers, have a higher percentage of injury than of fatality; but it is not only the lack of outer protection that makes motorcyclists vulnerable.
+Of all road users, only those protected by the outer shell of a car; the driver and passengers, have a higher percentage of injury than of fatality but it is not only the lack of outer protection that makes motorcyclists vulnerable.
 Even when travelling at relatively low speed without the safety restraint of a seat belt there is a high likelihood of the motorcyclists being thrown at force and landing badly.
 The size and structure of motorbikes makes them more susceptible to skids caused by bad road surface, ice, oil or spills.

-or please fill in the call back form above and a solicitor will call you back at a convenient time.
-You have nothing to lose by calling for expert advice.
+Please call our free advice linenow on Motorbike Accidents Irelandor please fill in the call back form above and a solicitor will call you back at a convenient time.
+You have nothing to lose by calling for expert advise.